Trump to meet North Korea's Kim on DMZ between the two Koreas

 “It’s a strategy and technique he adopted to deal with those who are in a weak position in negotiations, and that’s for domestic politics.”

-Reporting by Hyonhee Shin, Robert Rampton and Joyce Lee; Editing by Jack Kim, Robert Birsel
+Reporting by Hyonhee Shin, Roberta Rampton and Joyce Lee; Editing by Jack Kim, Robert Birsel